ezsystems/ezpublish-kernel/eZ/Publish/Core/FieldType/RichText/Resources/schemas/docbook/Readme.rst

  - ezpublish.rng

+Similarly, Schematron rules for eZ Publish variant of Docbook format are provided in separate
+file:

+ - docbook.sch

-As Schematron schema from Docbook 5.0 release is in old Schematron 1.5 format which is not handled, this file is converted to new ISO Schematron:
+As Schematron rules from Docbook 5.0 release are in old Schematron 1.5 format which is not handled, this file is converted to new ISO Schematron:

  - docbook.iso.sch